 There is no legislation addressing the term "Big Data".
 The Internet Act prohibits the storing of excessive personal data in relation to the purpose for which the data subject gave their consent, so it is important to observe the correct processing of this data.
-Such obligation will become more explicit with the upcoming application of the LGPD, especially due to the principle of necessity.
+Such obligation is more explicit with the application of the LGPD, especially due to the principle of necessity.

-Currently, automated decision-making is not addressed by law.
-Once the LGPD is applied, it will be a right of the data subject to request a review of decisions taken solely on the basis of the automated processing of personal data, including decisions related to the personal, professional, consumer or credit profile and personality.
+Automated decision-making entails a right of the data subject to request a review of decisions taken solely on the basis of the automated processing of personal data, including decisions related to the personal, professional, consumer or credit profile and personality.

-Profiling is not currently addressed by law.
-Once the LGPD is in force, data used for profiling can be considered personal data and, therefore, the purpose of such processing will only be legitimate if it is carried out under one of the legal bases.
+Data used for profiling can be considered personal data under the LGPD and, therefore, the purpose of processing such data will only be legitimate if it is carried out under one of the legal bases.